 The VA doesn’t set interest rates.
 Your lender determines the rate on your VA loan based on your unique financial situation.
 To speak with a VA Mortgage Specialist about interest rates, call 972-539-2500 today or get started online.

 Purchasing a first home is an exciting milestone in any person's life.
 For some, the process may also seem very intimidating.
-That's why our representatives are available 24/7 to help guide home buyers and answer any questions they may have.
-Please don't hesitate to give us a call toll-free at 972-539-2500 or start your quote online.
+That's why our Residential Mortgage Loan Originators are available 24/7 to help guide home buyers through the path of home ownership.
+Please don't hesitate to give us a call at 972-539-2500 M-F 9-5 or after hours direct to our RMLO's

 Typically, the first question would-be homebuyers ask themselves is, "What can I afford?"
 There are many factors that determine what a reasonable mortgage payment should be for an individual, including annual income, existing debt payments, down payment (if any), as well as additional costs like homeowners insurance and housing association fees.
 Veterans United provides a handy VA Loan Payment Calculator to help homebuyers find a monthly payment that's comfortable for them.